nielrenned/aoc2024/README.md

 My next attempt involved trying to split the string using each possible pattern of towels.
 For example, to achieve the goal of `rgwrb`, we could split using a `wr` towel, then recurse on the left and right halves after splitting.
 Sadly, this approach results in double-counting some of the solutions, so I threw it out pretty quick.

 I spent some more time thinking and came up with absolutely nothing.
 So I went to the subreddit, hoping to find a hint.
 I stumbled upon someone's blog, who described the same issue that I was having.
 (I wish I could remember who.
 I'll credit them if I find it.)
 And they realized what I should've realized much earlier: we can use the `@cache` decorator on the counting function!
 We'll end up recounting the same substring a lot, so caching speeds it up massively.
 In fact, it runs in less than a second, when before I think it would've been measured in _days_.
 Memoization is phenomenal.

+# Day 20

+Quick note: I'm coming back to problems 20-25 in May 2025.
+I finally made some time to finish this up.

+The fact that there's only one route to the finish simplifies this problem space immensely.
+I appreciate the problem writers having some mercy in this case.
+For Part 1, we first calculate the non-cheating route.
+Then we check all pairs of possible points along that route to see if a cheat is possible, i.e. if the points are exactly two steps apart, but not two steps apart on the route, we can cheat there.
+Then we can simply count all these potential cheats, store them in a dictionary keyed to the amount they save, and add up the appropriate points at the end.

+In theory, we should easily be able to extend this to Part 2!
+We expand our search space to consider points that are not just two steps apart, and then we should be good to go!
+However, this part stumped for quite a while.
+It took me ages to realize that I was not correctly adding back in the time it took to perform the cheat.
+That is, if a cheat saved 50 steps on the route, but took 6 steps to perform, I was _not_ storing this as 44 saved, but as 48 saved.
+The assumption that cheats were exactly two steps long from Part 1 was so embedded in my first solution that I continuously overlooked this.
+I did eventually this issue, but I'm embarrassed by how long it took.
+Oh well!